 Soak your chia seeds.
-Soaked chia seeds are much easier to digest and increases the amount of nutrients absorbed by your body.
+Unlike flax seeds, you don’t have to grind chia seeds.
+Soaked chia seeds are easy to digest and increases the amount of nutrients absorbed by your body.
 Simply soak them in warm water for about 30 minutes.

 You can also soak chia seeds overnight.
 If you do this, consider adding them to your overnight oats.

 Similar to flax seeds, you can always eat chia seeds whole as is, or in ground form depending on how you intend to use or eat them.

 Take note: Chia seeds are capable of absorbing a lot of liquid so it’s important to stay well-hydrated when consuming them, especially in dry form.

 If you’ve come across drinking chia seeds water for health, read this before you start doing so.
 It’s better to find out the good and bad beforehand.

 In a Nutshell